IndigoUnited/js-address/README.md

 Return the current value of the address.

+The returned value is not decoded, use decodeSegment to decode each segment of the value.

 ### .setValue(value, [options])

 Set a new value into the address.

+The value must be encoded, use `encodeSegment` to encode each segment of the value.
 Fires an `change` event of type `internal` if the value differs from the current one.

 The following options are available: